swissspidy/performant-translations/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/swissspidy/performant-translations/releases).

+= 1.0.5 =

+* Enhancement: Improved compatibility with Loco Translate to avoid duplicate files.

 = 1.0.4 =

 * Enhancement: Several minor performance improvements.